NIGERIAN COMMUNICATIONS COMMISSION

 The NMIS Department is made up of four (4) units: ADAPTI Coordination and Monitoring Unit (ADC&M), Cyber Security Unit (CS), New Technology Assessment Unit (NTA) and the Internet Governance Unit.
 (IG)

 Second (2nd) Floor,

 Engr.
 Haru Al-Hassan

-We will achieve this through ensuring the Cyber and Information security of the nation’s digital information infrastructure; by carrying out research into emerging technologies; championing Educational Technology Innovations and facilitating the management of critical Internet resources.
+We will achieve this through improving the cyber and information security of the digital information infrastructure, carrying out an informed technological assessment of emerging technologies, championing provision of ICT skills for academics/administrators, and facilitating the management of critical Internet resources.

 - Oversee the Commission’s activities in ensuring the development of strategies, principles and guidelines to ensure integrity of the nation’s cyberspace and interactive digital media.

 - Development of strategies aimed at promoting Internet penetration and effective usage in Nigeria.

 - Provide strategic leadership and direction to the Commission on Internet related issues such as governance and cyber security.